Chart Color Schemes

 The level of general health in Eleebana is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Eleebana demonstrates superior health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Both younger and older age cohorts exhibit low prevalence of common health conditions.
+Eleebana shows better-than-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Both young and old age cohorts have a low prevalence of common health conditions.

-Private health cover is prevalent at approximately 56% of Eleebana's total population (~3,624 people), compared to 51.9% across the Rest of NSW.
-The most common medical conditions are arthritis and asthma, affecting 10.1 and 8.3% of residents respectively.
-65.1% of residents declare themselves completely clear of medical ailments, compared to 63.3% across the Rest of NSW.
+Private health cover is high at approximately 56% of the total population (~3,624 people), compared to 51.9% across Regional NSW.
+The most prevalent medical conditions are arthritis (10.1%) and asthma (8.3%).
+65.1% of residents report being completely clear of medical ailments, compared to 63.3% in Regional NSW.
 Under-65 population health outcomes are better than average.
-Eleebana has 24.6% of residents aged 65 and over (1,592 people), higher than the 23.4% in the Rest of NSW.
-Senior health outcomes are above average, with national rankings broadly in line with the general population.
+Residents aged 65 and over comprise 24.7% of the population (1,598 people), higher than the 23.4% in Regional NSW.
+Health outcomes among seniors are above average, aligning with national rankings for the general population.

 Frequently Asked Questions - Health